Skip to main content

 Four steps.
 Recruitment, engineering, financial advice, manufacturing.
 Different domain, same arc every time.

-BOOK AN ADVISORY CALLPick the bucket
+BOOK AN ADVISORY CALL

 Elicit it properly

-A short series of sessions with the people who actually know.
+A short series of sessions with the people who know.
 We bring an LLM into the room as a structured interviewer and a human knowledge engineer to push back.
 You leave with the rules written down for the first time.
 Nonaka called the move from tacit to explicit knowledge externalisation.

 Build it into software